feathers-plus/feathers-offline-realtime/README.md

 which, given a record, determines if the record belongs in the publication.
 The publication function may be as complicated as you need though it must be synchronous.

-You or some other party may update the record so that it no longer belongs to the publication, or so that it now belongs.
+You or some other party may update a record so that it no longer belongs to the publication, or so that it newly belongs.
 The replicator handles these situations.

 Many apps have unique data for every user.